Chattanooga and Hamilton County

 This map from Donald Davidson's book The Tennessee shows the area around present-day Chattanooga.

 Today the Tennessee River just downstream from Chattanooga is as placid as a lake because of Nickajack Dam.
 But in the old days, the river in this part of Tennessee was wild and treacherous.

-If you read the booklet Journey of the Adventure and other stories, you'll learn about how Nashville's original settlers, floating down the Tennessee River, were attacked by Chickamaugans led by Dragging Canoe.
+If you read the booklet The legend of Big Foot Spencer and other stories you'll learn about how Nashville's original settlers, floating down the Tennessee River, were attacked by Chickamaugans led by Dragging Canoe.
 This happened in and near present-day Chattanooga, where there were Chickamaugan villages with names such as Running Water and Nickajack.

 Back then, the river was wild.
 If you were floating down the Tennessee River you could expect to encounter one dangerous place after another -- rapids, tricky currents, unexpected shallow areas, places where boulders came so close to the surface that your boat would hit them and possibly capsize.